oschwald/maxminddb-rust/README.md

 ## License ##

-This is free software, licensed under the Apache License, Version 2.0.
+This is free software, licensed under the ISC license.